 Cigarettes typically consist of tobacco, chemical additives, a filter, and paper wrapping.
 The smoke inhaled from a burning cigarette contains a mix of over 7,000 harmful chemicals.
 More than 70 of these chemicals are linked to cancer.
 There is no evidence that cigarettes advertised as “organic,” “all-natural,” or “additive-free” are any safer or less harmful than other cigarettes.
 Cigarette smoking harms nearly every organ of the body and causes many diseases, including heart disease, stroke, and lung cancer.

 Smokeless tobacco is tobacco that is not burned.
 There are many types of smokeless tobacco, including chewing tobacco, oral tobacco, spit or spitting tobacco, dip, chew, and snuff.
-Smokeless tobacco has high levels of toxic chemicals and other substances that can cause.
+Smokeless tobacco has high levels of toxic chemicals and other substances that can cause cancer.
 People who use smokeless tobacco have a high risk of mouth and throat cancer.

 Hookah tobacco is usually flavored, and is smoked in a hookah water pipe.
 It is also known as shisha, maassel, narghile, argileh, hubble-bubble, and goza.
 The fact that hookah smoke passes through water doesn’t mean that hookah is safer to use.
 Hookah smoking has many of the same health risks as cigarette smoking.
 The smoke from a hookah has high levels of carbon monoxide and chemicals that can cause lung, bladder, and mouth cancer.